Last Updated on April 12, 2023

 Though it seems logical enough, the career path from pharmacy tech to pharmacist isn’t necessarily a traditional one.
-In the past, people seeking a career in pharmacology have often focused on attaining the education and credentialing needed for either role, without considering the benefits of a career that includes both.
+In the past, people seeking a pharmacy career have often focused on attaining the education and credentialing needed for either role, without considering the benefits of pharmacist vs. pharmacy tech careers.

 Yet this may be changing.
-Job opportunities for pharmacy technicians are on the rise, with the Bureau of Labor Statistics (BLS) projecting a 7% increase in employment from 2018 to 2028, which is faster than the national employment baseline of 5%.
-On the other hand, the BLS projects a stagnant, 0% rate of job growth for pharmacists over the same time period.
+Job opportunities for pharmacy technicians are steady, with the Bureau of Labor Statistics (BLS) projecting a 5% increase in employment from 2021 to 2031.
+This is right at the national employment baseline.
+On the other hand, the BLS projects a slower than average 2% rate of job growth for pharmacists.

 That’s because the job market for pharmacists is becoming much more competitive, which the Pharmacy Times attributes to “floods of new graduates contributing to declining demand, and decreased reimbursement that makes it tough for pharmacies to pay their bills.”

 At the same time, there’s little doubt that pharmacist jobs are more lucrative than pharmacy tech jobs, with an average pay rate of about $61 versus $17 an hour, respectively.
 Yet that difference in compensation is also reflected in the much more rigorous academic and training requirements of pharmacists versus pharm techs.